 How can I find out more information about Destination Broadway?

 Go to the website at www.destinationbroadway.org and see www.whydestinationbroadway.com.
-There are pictures of students in dance class, vocal coaching, and scene work as well as pictures with the Tony Award winners.
-Please be sure to look at the resumes of the teaching staff and watch a video that includes staff, students and parents.
+There are pictures of students in dance class, vocal coaching, and scene work, as well as pictures with the Tony Award winners.
+Please be sure to look at the bios of the teaching staff and watch a video that includes staff, students, and parents.

 What is the tuition for this program?

 How can I secure a place in the Summer Class of 2020?

 Students accepted after audition will receive a letter along with a packet of information including a 2020 Class Reservation Form.
-Please return the Class Reservation Form with a $300 deposit as soon as possible, which is included in your first payment for the program.
-Due to our desire to keep classes small and the tremendous competition for studio space in New York, we are only able to offer admission to a limited number of additional students for 2020.
+Please return the 2020 Class Reservation Form with a $300 deposit as soon as possible, which is included in your first payment for the program.
+Due to our desire to keep classes small and the tremendous enthusiasm for our program in Orlando, we are only able to offer admission to a limited number of additional students for 2020.
 We already have many students returning from previous summer sessions.
-Therefore, it is very important to secure your place in the 2020 Class as soon as possible as there will be alternates waiting to fill any vacancies.
+Therefore, it is important to secure your place in the 2020 Class as soon as possible as there will be alternates waiting to fill any vacancies.

 What happens once we send in our deposit?
 How we receive additional information?

 Once we receive your deposit, you are guaranteed a place in the 2020 summer program.
-There are newsletters and packets of additional information disseminated right up to class time.
-Information is posted at www.destinationbroaday.org and we have an excellent e-mail information system.
+There are newsletters and packets of additional information disseminated via e-mail right up to class time.
+We have an excellent e-mail information system.
 You can reach us by phone (757-873-0454), fax (757-873-0693) & e-mail through CONTACT US on our website.